Gokhu18/presto-hands-on/README.md

 # Setting up the environment

-1. Upload default.pem (who's contents are included in the gist linked above) key to your cluster, preferrably in `/home/ec2-user/default.pem`.
+1. Use the `ec2-user` user to log into your cluster because passwordless ssh for `root` has not been setup.
+Once logged in, to get a `root` shell you can just do `sudo bash`.
-2. Log into your cluster as the `ec2-user` user.
-That is the user we'll be using throughout the tutorial because passwordless `ssh` for root is not setup by default.
+2. Upload default.pem key (who's contents are included in the gist linked above) to your cluster, preferrably in `/home/ec2-user/default.pem`.
 3. We'll use Teradata's `presto-admin` CLI tool for the administrative tasks needed to setup our environment.
 You should download and set it up with the following instructions on the master node:
 ```
 wget https://s3-us-west-2.amazonaws.com/presto-admin/meetup-2015-11/prestoadmin-1.2-offline.tar.bz2